greenelab/deep-review/sections/06_discussion.md

 tests etc).*

-*Classical machine learning recommendations were to have 10x samples per number of parameters in the model.*
+*Classical machine learning recommendations were to have 10x samples per number of parameters in the model.
+Number of parameters in an MLP.

-*Number of parameters in an MLP - convolutions and similar strategies help but do not solve*
+Convolutions and similar strategies help but do not solve.

-*Bengio diet networks paper*
+Bengio diet networks paper*

 ### Hardware limitations and scaling